Pawpaw Festival

 The Pawpaw Festival or Ohio Pawpaw Festival is an annual festival dedicated to the Pawpaw fruit (Asimina triloba) that is indigenous to the Eastern, Southern, and Midwestern United States, and cultivated in various places such as Athens County, Ohio.
 There are also various pawpaw festivals in other places where pawpaws grow, although not on such a grand scale as the one in Athens.

-The Athens pawpaw festival has been sponsored by the Ohio Pawpaw Growers' Association and various local organizations takes place near Lake Snowden, in Albany, Ohio, in mid-September, which is generally about the peak of the fruit's harvest.
+The Athens pawpaw festival has been sponsored by the Ohio Pawpaw Growers' Association and various local organizations takes place near Snow Fork Event Center, in Nelsonville, Ohio, in mid-September, which is generally about the peak of the fruit's harvest.
 Various pawpaw-based treats including brews and other more-or-less pawpaw-related activities are offered.
 The first Athens Pawpaw Festival took place on October 10, 1999.

 History

 In 1996, Chris Chmiel founded Integration Acres and, in 1999, the organization began promoting the Pawpaw.
 In 1999, Chmiel, along with Integration Acres, created the first annual Pawpaw Festival.

 In 2000, Chris worked again with the Albany Riding Club and to bring about another festival on September 16.
 By this time the festival gained some popularity.
 In 2001, the festival moved to Lake Snowden, the present day location of the festival.
 Moreover, the birth of the Ohio Pawpaw Growers Association took place.

 In 2006, the Pawpaw Festival saw a great change, as the sponsor was that of Snowville Creamery.
 Memorable events included the Pawpaw Green Woman logo and the fifteen kegs of pawpaw beer.

 In 2007, the sponsor of the festival was Ohio's Hill Country Heritage Area program and included live musical band performances, with audio CDs.

 In 2008, the Pawpaw festival made itself more accessible, with the assistance of the Office of Sustainability, by offering a shuttle service for those college students that wanted to attend.

 In 2009, the festival increased in attendance thanks to the appearance of various officials.
 The pawpaw became the official state native fruit of Ohio.
 This year eighteen kegs of pawpaw beer were consumed becoming the most consumed to date.

 2010 brought about a longer festival wherein the previous one- and two-day festival periods were increased to three days instead.
 Most recently in 2011, the 13th annual Pawpaw Festival, it continues to run as a three-day-long event.
 Also, the 13th annual festival was sponsored by the Ohio's Hill Country Heritage Area program once again.

+2026 will be the first year The Ohio Pawpaw Festival, in its 28th year, will be held at Snow Fork Event Center in Nelsonville, Ohio.